 So, whatever that equivalent is of getting to the most senior level in your chosen sphere is always really important because it means you’ve been at the pointy end of the ship.
 You’ve been used to making those bet the company kind of decisions within uncertain conditions with imperfect information.
 And that’s this closer that it’s going to get to the sorts of collective judgement you have to exercise as a director because that’s what directors do.
 So, I think that’s really important to take your career as far as you can go to the highest level of seniority.

 And then I think you need to be able to demonstrate a track record of going beyond what your specialty is.
-People want to know that you’ve got that leadership and influential skill that you can work across peers, across an organisation to achieve whatever the strategic outcome is or executing on your strategy or your project.
-And again, that’s a very necessary skills for directors to have because again, it’s a collective decision-making body.
-It’s a collective endeavour, and it’s those sorts of experiences that help you get to the starting of being a director.
+People want to know that you’ve got that leadership and influential skill that you can work across peers, across an organisation to achieve whatever the strategic outcome is or execute on your strategy or your project.
+And again, that’s a very necessary skill for directors to have because, again, it’s a collective decision-making body.
+It’s a collective endeavour, and it’s those sorts of experiences that help you get to the start of being a director.

 Last tips or advice or do’s and don’ts about embarking on a board director career?

 Janice van Reyk:

 You always miss the shot you don’t take.
 So, whenever a board opportunity came my way, I made sure I put my best foot forward and gave it my best shot.
 And I will be honest with you to say that I’ve not been appointed to boards more often than I am, and that’s just the way it is.
 It is a bit of a numbers game.
 But I’ve always persisted.
 I always take every shot, and some fall in your way, some don’t, but you just get up the next day, and you keep trying.
 And if you do that for sort of 20 years or whatever it is that I’ve been doing, then the consistency of that does pay rewards.